Reinhold Marxhausen: The "Flurry"

 In 1977, Marxhausen started to focus on the need for people to relax and play.
-His answer to this problem was the "Flurry," a slinky like toy of honeycombed paper sandwiched between two pieces of cardboard.
-The material and machine that made it were invented by Robert Geshwender, the president of a Lincoln, Nebraska, manufacturing firm called Plumb Creek, Inc. Marxhausen was the one that saw its potential as a toy and came up with the name.
-Thanks to his presentations for the BCA, Marxhausen had gotten to know Stanley Marcus the CEO of Neiman Marcus luxury stores.
+His answer to this problem was the "Flurry", a slinky-like toy of honeycombed paper sandwiched between two pieces of cardboard.
+The material and machine that made it had been invented by Robert Geshwender, the president of the Lincoln, Nebraska, manufacturing firm Plumb Creek, Inc. Marxhausen was the one that saw its potential as a toy and came up with the name.
+Thanks to his presentations for the BCA, Marxhausen had gotten to know Stanley Marcus, the CEO of Neiman Marcus luxury stores.
 The “Flurry” was first made available for sale at Neiman Marcus because of this friendship.
 It soon began showing up at other stores and became popular enough that Wham-O toys made a version of it.

 Later years

 Marxhausen retired from Concordia in 1991.
 In the late 1990s, he began suffering from Alzheimer's disease and left the public spotlight until his death in 2011.
 His wife Dorris died in 2015.
 Reinhold had no fear of death and had given a very memorable church service concerning that topic years before.
 While standing in a wooden coffin, he recited the following poem.